joshwaiam/hex-flower-movement-simulator/README.md

 ### teleporters

 An array of objects that represent teleporters.
-Teleporters are edges of a tile that teleport the player to another tile.
+Teleporters are edges of a tile that teleport the player to another tile (denoted by the `target` value).

 # Options